 Two meetings are required to get through my testimony (seven hours in total).
-I provide the case officers with around 400 emails and documents in support of my case.
+I also provide the case officers with around 400 emails and documents in support of my case.
 I make the observation that this case is too big for two people to handle; that it requires a panel/tribunal.
 Nothing comes of this, however.
-Towards the end of the second meeting, I am concerned when Laura Michaels makes the observation that different people perceive things differently and therefore she can't make a decision on the rights and wrongs of the case.
+Towards the end of the second meeting, I am concerned when Laura Michaels makes the comment that different people perceive things differently and therefore she can't make a decision on the rights and wrongs of the case.
 I remind her that this case is all about evidence, i.e. either the proposed new match test for the Furniture and Furnishings (Fire) (Safety) Regulations 1988 was ready to be implemented in August 2014 or it wasn't.
 I also stress that as a point of process it is very important that external stakeholders are interviewed, because they can confirm my story as independent witnesses.
-However, Laura Michaels is non-committal and in the event never does interview any external stakeholders.
+BIS HR had originally agreed to this but Laura Michaels is non-committal and in the event never does interview any external stakeholders.

 End March 2016, I retire from the Civil Service.